xclusivedon/Road-Accident-Analysis-Report-Power-BI/README.md

 4. Designing an interactive report dashboard

 ## Datasets:-
-The dataset utilized in this project is the Road Accident Dataset, which offers a wealth of information about road accidents.
+The dataset utilized in this project is the Road Accident Dataset [download here](https://github.com/xclusivedon/Road-Accident-Analysis-Report-Power-BI/blob/main/Road%20Accident%20Data.xlsb) , which offers a wealth of information about road accidents.
 The dataset includes details such as accident date and time, location, weather conditions, road type, and more.

 # Screenshots of Road Accident Analysis Final Report:-